SureDeveloping/Flag-Quiz/README.md

 ### Typography

 The fonts come from Googlefonds and were used for the following fonts:
-- PT Sans Narrow is used for headings on the site.
+- Rampart One is used for the main Headline "The flag Quiz".
 It is a sans-serif font.
-- PT Sans is used for the body text on the site.
+- Lexend is used for all other text on the site.
 It is a sans-serif font.

 ### Imagery